 Step 4: Configure AWS with IAM role Access Key and Secret Key.

 Open a command prompt and type aws configure.
 Provide Access Key, Secret Key, region and default output format.

 Step 5: Connect to the DynamoDB local instance and list tables.

 aws dynamodb list-tables --endpoint-url http://localhost:8000 --output table

-Note: For local DynamoDB instance you have to provide endpoint url as localhost:8000.
-Currently no table exist in our local DynamoDB instance.
+Note: For local DynamoDB instance you have to provide endpoint URL as localhost:8000.
+Currently, no table exists in our local DynamoDB instance.
 Next, we are going to create a table.

 Step 6: Create a DynamoDB table.

 To create a table execute below command